git-ecosystem/git-credential-manager/docs/windows-broker.md

 When adding a new MSA to Windows, you'll be asked to select whether to use this account across all of your device (**option 1**), or only permit Microsoft-apps to access your identity (**option 2**).
-If you opt to use the account everywhere then your local Windows user account will be connected to that MSA account.
+If you opt to use the account everywhere, then your local Windows user account will be connected to that MSA account.
-This means you'll need to use your MSA credentials to sign-in to Windows going forwards.
+This means you'll need to use your MSA credentials to sign in to Windows going forward.

-Selecting "just this app" or "Microsoft apps only" will still allow you to use this MSA across apps in Windows, but will not require you to use your MSA credentials to sign-in to Windows.
+Selecting "just this app" or "Microsoft apps only" will still allow you to use this MSA across apps in Windows, but will not require you to use your MSA credentials to sign in to Windows.

 ![Confirmation to connect your MSA to Windows][msa-confirm]